Recently, myself and my colleague Umay Jones had the fabulous opportunity to spend a few days inside the Yandex headquarters in Moscow.

 Or have a little nap on this fancy thing…

-The coffee isn’t bad either, providing you speak Russian…
+The coffee is not bad either, providing you speak Russian…

-If you don’t, the place has several canteens, bars and coffee shops which can write your name in Cyrillic, just in case you’re not sure how it would look 😉
+If you do not, the place has several canteens, bars and coffee shops which can write your name in Cyrillic, just in case you are not sure how it would look 😉

 Everywhere around the office, there are multiple places where you can have a quick meeting or work away from your desk.
 My favourite one was this one!